JessicaPersano/Policy-Responsiveness-Thesis/README.md

 Each script is modular and reproducible, enabling easy substitution of topic-specific variables, datasets, and file paths.
 This design supports consistent comparative analysis across a wide range of issue areas.

+The pipeline can be easily adapted to other policy areas by modifying the input datasets, file paths, variable names, and topic-specific coding logic in each script.

 ---

 ## Contribution